samuelrawrs/ROS-robot-package/README.md

 author/maintainer: [samuel](https://github.com/samuelrawrs)

 ## Rationale
-Robots in ROS tend to follow a certain file structure.
+Robots in ROS tend to follow similar folder structures (packages).
 However, these files tend to be created manually and there's a lot of manual editing of `package.xml` and `CMakeLists.txt`.
 This script was created to streamline this process as much as possible.
-However, even tho the basic structure is created, there is a need to **update** the aforementioned files if you add new dependencies, etc.
+However, even tho the basic structure is created, there is a need to **update** the aforementioned files if you add new dependencies, etc. Feel free to add your own packages for your own needs.

-## Requirements
+## Requirements (will be checked in script)
+1. This script was developed on Ubuntu 20.04, mainly using ROS noetic and catkin.

-1. The editing of `package.xml` is done thru XML starlet:
+2. The editing of `package.xml` is done thru XML starlet and xsltproc:
 ```
 sudo apt-get update
 sudo apt-get install xmlstarlet
+sudo apt install xsltproc
 ```

-1. This script assumes you have ROS installed in `/opt/ros/` folder and **catkin** or **colcon** installed which comes by default.
+3. This script assumes you have ROS installed in `/opt/ros/` folder and **catkin** or **colcon** installed which comes by default.
 If it's missing:

 install catkin (replace noetic with your distro):
 ```